ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 - `Get-NetTCPConnection`
 - `Get-FileHash`

+### Why I Used These Commands
+- `Get-Process` helped me monitor active processes to spot unusual resource usage.
+- `Get-Service` revealed if attackers had tampered with system services.
+- `Get-NetTCPConnection` was essential for identifying unauthorized or suspicious outbound network connections.
+- `Get-FileHash` allowed me to verify the integrity of key files, confirming whether they had been altered.

 ### Why This Matters
 - `Get-Process` shows CPU/memory usage — key for spotting rogue processes.
 - `Get-Service` reveals which services are running or disabled.
 Attackers often tamper with these.